-While I never collected posset pots (because of their high prices) they certainly fall under the umbrella of "ceramic feeders".
+While I never collected posset pots (because of their extremely high price tags) I certainly consider them falling under the umbrella of "ceramic feeders".

 Posset pots are spouted two handled vessels from the 17th and 18th Century used to consume "posset', a beverage containing a cocktail mixture of curdled hot milk or beaten eggs, often including wine or ale, often spiced or sweetened, and often thickened with oatmeal or bread.
 They have lids to keep the contents warm with the floating custard portion eaten from the top with a spoon and the liquid lower portion sucked from the spout.
 They were most commonly made in slipware and delftware and a rare few in silver.
 Over time the shape of posset pots evolved from simple basic forms to more curvilinear vessels with elaborate ornamentation (too nice to use in my opinion).
 Needless to say it does not take much imagination to understand why most did not survive undamaged (i.e., wine and ale and ceramics are never a great combination).

 One area of collecting outside the umbrella of "ceramic feeders" that I developed interest in near the end of collecting was ladies spittoons.

 I acquired one when I first started collecting ceramic feeders because of its similarities with feeding cups (small, having a handle and having a spout) and sadly for the longest time paid little to no attention to it (always kept on the lowest and darkest shelf of the display case).
 It was not until much later when deciding whether or not to keep it that I decided to acquire a second to display along side it.
 Since that time I was hooked.

 Another area of collecting outside the umbrella of "ceramic feeders" that for some reason I developed an interest in near the later years of collecting was inhalers.